A-Quarter-Mile/SVS/README.md

 $ ./run.sh --stage 6 --use_lid true --train_config /path/to/your_multi_lang_config.yaml
 ```

-Of course you can further combine with x-vector or speaker ID embedding.
+Of course you can further combine with speaker ID embedding.
 If you want to use both sid and lid, the process should be like this:
 ```sh
 $ ./run.sh --stage 2 --stop-stage 3 --use_lid true --use_sid true